esttorhe/esttorhe.github.io/about/index.markdown

 I'll try to keep an up to date "journal" on this `iOS` journey from a country located in the middle of a continent (no kidding; fire up [GoogleMaps](http://maps.google.com/) and look for Costa Rica).

-You can find me on GitHub and pretty much always lurkin on Twitter here [@esttorhe](https://twitter.com/esttorhe)
+You can find me on GitHub and pretty much always lurking on Twitter here [@esttorhe](https://twitter.com/esttorhe)